Code-Institute-Submissions/ms2-idest/README.md

 ### Logo ###

-Images of the stamp was taken from [Pixaby](https://pixabay.com/vectors/stamp-postage-post-vintage-postal-303749/) under free commercial license.
+Image of the stamp was taken from [Pixaby](https://pixabay.com/vectors/stamp-postage-post-vintage-postal-303749/) under free commercial license.
-The writing of 'iDest' was screenshooted from [Google Fonts](https://fonts.google.com/specimen/Special+Elite), Special Elite and then overlayed using Abode Xd to create the final image.
+The writing of 'iDest' was screenshooted from [Google Fonts](https://fonts.google.com/specimen/Special+Elite) Special Elite, and then overlayed using Abode Xd to create the final image.

 ### Markers ###